-Welcome - Copies of this agenda, staff reports and other material available to the City Council are available at the City Clerk's office in City Hall, 675 Wildwood Avenue and available on the City's website at cityofriodell.ca.gov.
+WELCOME - Copies of this agenda, staff reports and other material available to the City Council are available at the City Clerk's office in City Hall, 675 Wildwood Avenue and available on the City's website at cityofriodell.ca.gov.
 Your City Government welcomes your interest and hopes you will attend and participate in Rio Dell City Council meetings often.

-SPECIAL PUBLIC HEALTH EMERGENCY ALTERNATIONS TO MEETING FORMAT CORONAVIRUS (COVID 19)
+SPECIAL PUBLIC HEALTH EMERGENCY ALTERATIONS TO MEETING FORMAT

+CORONAVIRUS (COVID-19)

-City Council meetings held in City Hall Council Chambers are open to in-person attendance by the public.
+Effective immediately, the City of Rio Dell will reopen City Council meetings held in City Hall Council Chambers to in-person attendance by the public.
 The public may also attend these meeting virtually through Zoom.
-The meetings will also be viewable via livestreaming through our partners at Access Humboldt via their YouTube channel or Suddenlink (Optimum) channels on Cable TV.
+The meetings will also be viewable via livestreaming through our partners at Access Humboldt via their YouTube channel or Suddenlink channels on Cable TV.